MicrosoftDocs/SupportArticles-docs/support/windows-server/certificates-and-public-key-infrastructure-pki/ca-certificate-renewal-fails-existing-key-pair.md

 For a CA certificate using a KSP provider, the Key Specification (KeySpec) property is expected to have a KeySpec value of `0`.
 However, when the issue occurs, the KeySpec value is `2` which causes the CA certificate renewal to fail.

-## Update the KeySpec from 2 to 0
+## Update the KeySpec value from 2 to 0

-To resolve this issue, update the KeySpec from `2` to `0` by using the following steps:
+To resolve this issue, update the KeySpec value from `2` to `0` by using the following steps:

 1. Export the local machine store using the command: